elixirschool/elixirschool/lessons/en/misc/eex.md

----
+%{
-version: 1.0.2
+  version: "1.0.2",
-title: Embedded Elixir (EEx)
+  title: "Embedded Elixir (EEx)",
----
+  excerpt: """
   Much like Ruby has ERB and Java has JSPs, Elixir has EEx, or Embedded Elixir.
 With EEx we can embed and evaluate Elixir inside strings.

-{% include toc.html %}
+  """
+}
+---

 ## API